 The New River Gorge is one of the most popular single-pitch climbing destinations in the eastern United States.
 High quality sandstone and proximity to major population centers make it a premier destination for climbers of all abilities.
-The climbing area is located on rocks along the rim of the gorge high above the New River near Fayetteville, West Virginia, within the boundary of the New River Gorge National River.
+The climbing area is located on rocks along the rim of the gorge high above the New River near Fayetteville, West Virginia, within the boundary of the New River Gorge National Park and Preserve.

 With more than 1,600 established routes, the climbing area features many excellent traditional crack and face climbs and an abundance of high-quality sport routes that ascend from 30 to 120 feet.
 Each year exploration continues to yield more and more bouldering opportunities.